 accumulation of savings shown in .

-Even a simplistic approach such as this is extremely powerful in the insights you will gain.
+Even this simplistic approach will give you very empowering insights.
 You can even assume, to get started, that your investment return on savings will be 0% because the ultimate decisions for Time Optimized Living will not change with that apparently bleak assumption.
-Once you have set it up going out into the future, you will begin to place appropriate weight on the true risks of living with less wealth.
+Once you have set up these simple columns going out into the future, you will begin to place appropriate weight on the true risks of living with less wealth.
 In fact, if you do not do this, you run the risk of focusing on the accumulation of too much wealth beyond your needs!
 It might seem odd that someone with a doctorate in Finance is suggesting that you worry about the risk of accumulating too much wealth, but the actuary in me is saying precisely that!

 When was the last time you knew someone yourself who died penniless?
 On the other hand, when was the last time you knew someone who died with a fair amount of wealth left behind?
 My guess is that the former is quite rare and the latter very common.
 Food for thought, eh!

-In many urban cultures (e.g. Indians, Chinese) there is a popular lifegoal of working towards leaving ‘a separate home for each of the kids’.
+In many urban semi-traditional cultures (e.g. Indians, Chinese) there is a popular life goal of working towards leaving ‘a separate home for each of the kids’.
 If that were to happen for you by chance, that’s great.
-But to have that as a general goal, to me, is clearly unwise.
-As for ‘wedding costs’, if you are reading this, you are from a socio-economic background that would normally imply that your child should be able to have a wedding that they can afford for themselves.
+But to have that as a general goal is clearly unwise.
+As for ‘wedding costs’, you are from a socio-economic background that would normally imply that your child should be able to have a wedding that they can afford for themselves.
 Pay for a decent well-rounded education, and that’s all.

 A very real fear that many humans have is that of healthcare costs when they’re much older.
 Given that physical health is so closely tied to mental, emotional and spiritual health, this is a concern that I do think you should take seriously, especially because it pertains directly to you – and not to someone else in your generation, previous generation, or future generation (see previous points about leaving homes for your kids or paying for their weddings).
 The vast majority of my conversations with you over the last few years have been about precisely this aspect – your physical existence and, if you’ve been paying close attention, to other dimensions of your existence.

-The best medical insurance you can get for yourself is an improved lifestyle!
-Anything you pay for over and above that in term of insurance premiums should really be just for the unexpected large medical problems.
+The best health protection you can get for yourself is an improved lifestyle, not medical insurance!
+Anything you pay for beyond an improved lifestyle in term of insurance premiums should really be just for the unexpectedly large medical care bills.
 [Note, of course, medical insurance companies do not exist to make your life easier, they exist to make profits for their shareholders.
 So, watch out for exclusions, deductibles, sum insured, sub-limits and other features that might leave you ‘open to risk’ when you are least prepared for it.
 I recommend that you watch Sicko.]

 Dr Purnendu Nath spends his waking hours focusing on helping individuals and organizations reach their goals, to make the world a better place.
 He speaks, writes and advises on topics such as finance, investment management, discipline, education, self-improvement, exercise, nutrition, health and fitness, leadership and parenting.